16 - 21 June 2024

 Abstract

-We report on the development of Glowbug-2: a gamma-ray transient instrument for the ISS.
-Glowbug-2 is the next iteration gamma-ray transient instrument being developed and built by NRL.
-This iteration follows the successful Glowbug instrument on the ISS [1], located on the JEM-EF through late 2024.
-Glowbug-2 consists of four large-area, panel scintillation detectors with edge SiPM read out, arrayed on the DOD STP H-11 pallet.
-The launch to the Columbus EPF on the ISS is expected in late 2025.
-The scintillation crystal detector units (CDU) are the same design as the units to be flown on the NASA StarBurst Multimessenger Pioneers mission, allowing Glowbug-2 to provide science enhancement and risk reduction for StarBurst.
-Each scintillation panel views the sky at a 45-degree angle (with respect to the pallet), with each facing orthogonal viewing directions, for all-sky coverage not occulted by the earth.
-During the presentation we will discuss the current instrument status.
-[1] Woolf, R.S. et al. 2022, Proc.
-SPIE, 12181, id.
-121811O
+In this paper we report on the development of Glowbug-2: a gamma-ray transient instrument for the International Space Station (ISS).
+Glowbug-2 is the next iteration of instrumentation for detecting and localizing gamma-ray transients, in particular Gamma Ray Bursts (GRBs), being developed and built by the U.S. Naval Research Laboratory (NRL).
+This iteration of Glowbug follows the successful deployment and operation of the Glowbug-1 instrument on the ISS [1,2], located on the Japanese Experiment Module – Exposed Facility Unit (JEM-EFU) from March 2023 to April 2024.
+Glowbug-2 consists of four large area, panel scintillation detectors with edge read out via an array of silicon photomultipliers (SiPMs), on the Department of Defense Space Test Program (DoD STP) H-11 pallet.
+The launch to the Columbus External Payload Facility SOZ on the ISS is expected in late 2025.
+The scintillation crystal detector units (CDUs) are the same design as the units to be flown on the upcoming NASA StarBurst Multimessenger Pioneers mission.
+Glowbug-2 will serve as a science enhancement and risk reduction instrument for the StarBurst mission.
+Each scintillation panel views the sky at a 45° angle (with respect to the pallet), with each detector facing orthogonal viewing directions, for all sky coverage not occulted by the earth.
+This work presents the science Glowbug-2 will address, the instrument concept and design, and simulated and laboratory instrument performance metrics.

 Presenter